by Mike Retzlaff

 The concept of brewing subdued gravity beers isn’t particularly exciting but I hope I’ve generated some interest in doing just that.
 Which type of brewing procedure is the most suitable for you depends on your skill set and the equipment available for your use.
 Let’s go through the several methods available and look at some of the positive and negative aspects.

 Session beers require a larger concentration of sugars than do Small beers so it would be desirable to start with a mash from a heavy duty beer or from a Brew Off mash.
-Because of the massive quantity of grist, this would work with almost any style of Brew Off beer and you could get multiple remnant 5 gal. batches.
+Because of the massive quantity of grist, CCH Brew Off beers (50+ gal.) would work with almost any style brewed that day and you could get multiple remnant 5 gal. batches.
 Brew Offs have garnered 60% to 75% brewhouse efficiency over the last several years with only a few exceptions so there’s lots of sugars left for someone to retrieve.
 Talk with the Brewmaster before making any plans.

-A brewer might offer assistance to a fellow brewer in exchange for the 2nd runnings from their next batch.
+A brewer might offer assistance to a fellow brewer in exchange for the 2nd runnings from their next “big beer” batch.
 Various brewing sugars can be used to adjust the pre-boil gravity for a Small or Session beer if needed.

 When utilizing parti-gyle procedures, it is important to acidify the sparge water to pH 5.8 or less as most of the buffers have left the mash during the first lauter.
 This will help negate the extraction of polyphenols (tannins) and keep the beer from becoming astringent.
 I acidify my sparge water anyway to assist the finished beer in getting down into the pH 4.6 neighborhood after fermentation which makes for a better balance of flavor and a better drinking beer.